hjoliver/cylc-doc/src/glossary.rst

       * :term:`ISO8601`

    recurrence
-      A recurrence is a repeating sequence which may be used to define a :term:`cycling workflow<cycling>`.
-Recurrences determine how often something repeats and take one of two forms depending on whether the :term:`workflow<Cylc workflow>` is configured to use :term:`integer cycling` or :term:`datetime cycling`.
+      A recurrence is a repeating sequence used to define a :term:`cycling workflow<cycling>`.
+Recurrences are used for both :term:`integer cycling` and :term:`datetime cycling`.

       See also: